-Doctors and nurses who provide direct patient care are the most visible professionals in medicine, but there are thousands more whose behind-the-scenes efforts help keep everything running smoothly.
-Among these are medical billing and coding specialists who communicate with physicians, patients, and insurance companies to ensure that information is documented and processed correctly.
-This article examines how students can find education opportunities that will prepare them for jobs in medical billing and coding.
+Doctors and nurses who provide direct patient care are the most visible professionals in medicine.
+But there are thousands more whose behind-the-scenes efforts help keep everything running smoothly.
+These include medical billing and coding specialists who communicate with physicians, patients, and insurance companies.
+They ensure that information is documented and processed correctly.
+This article examines how students can find educational opportunities that prepare them for jobs in medical billing and coding.

-Medical billing and coding courses cover a range of topics, both clinical and clerical.
-Students learn the basics of anatomy, pharmacology and medical terminology, and then combine them with business essentials such as records management.
+The best medical billing and coding courses cover clinical and clerical topics.
+Students learn the basics of anatomy, pharmacology, and medical terminology.
+They then combine those with business essentials such as records management.
 Professionals must stay up-to-date on changes within the healthcare system, particularly insurance billing procedures and privacy laws.
 Below are examples of classes that a medical billing and coding program may offer:

 From complex names for diseases to the shorthand for medical codes, the jargon used in a medical office can seem like another language to unaccustomed listeners.
 Students in these courses learn the fundamentals and origins of medical terms, as well as how to analyze, define, and create those terms.